simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - multi tentant
     - Free tier
     - ebs, s3, rds, dynamodb
-    - Symmetric (same for encr and decr)
+    - Symmetric (same for encr and decr) (As of Nov 2019, AWS Announced KMS will suppoer Asymmetric keys)
 - CloudHSM
     - **dedicated instances** (not shared with other tenants)
     - no free tier
     - FIPS 140-2 lvl 3 compliance
     - useful for strong regulatory reqs (where dedicated h/w needed)
     - Asymmetric (can be different or same for encr and decr)
 #### Relational Database Services
 - Pick instance class: CPU, Memory and Network Performance
 - Pick instance storage: Magnetic, GPU (SSD) or Provisioned IOPS